DeepLabCut/DeepLabCut/docs/pytorch/Benchmarking_shuffle_guide.md

-# DLC Benchmarking - User Guide
+# DeepLabCut Benchmarking - User Guide

 ## Reasoning for benchmarking models in DLC (across DLC versions and architectures)

+DeepLabCut 3.0+ introduced using PyTorch 🔥 as a deep learning engine (and TensorFlow will be depreciated).
-DLC 3.0 runs on PyTorch as the engine rather than TensorFlow.
-It is of importance for replicability of data analysis to benchmark existing models created using DLC versions prior to 3.0 against new models created in DLC 3.0 and later versions.
+It is of importance for replicability of data analysis to benchmark existing models created using DeepLabCut versions prior to 3.0 against new models created in DeepLabCut 3.0+ and later versions.

 When comparing different models, it's important to use the same train-test data split to ensure fair comparisons.
 If the models are trained on different datasets,